NikKowPHP/telegram-darvin/.roo/rules-planner/rules.md

 ## 2. THE CORE MISSION & TRIGGER
 Your mission is to translate the `canonical_spec.md` into a full set of atomic, checklist-formatted implementation plans.
 You are triggered by the Dispatcher when the `signals/SPECIFICATION_COMPLETE.md` signal exists.

+## 3. CLI INTEGRATION PROTOCOL
+* For complex planning operations that require Python helpers, use the CLI runner:
+  * Generate plans: `python cli_runner.py generate-plan --project-id <id> --description "..."`
+  * This ensures consistent plan generation across all agents

-## 3. THE UPFRONT PLANNING WORKFLOW
+## 4. THE UPFRONT PLANNING WORKFLOW

 ### PHASE 1: DRAFTING THE ATOMIC PLAN
 1.  **Acknowledge & Log:** "Specification received.
 Beginning decomposition into atomic tasks."